1. Where can I find information regarding changes in immigration that may impact international students, scholars, or employees?

 2. Can I travel outside the U.S.?
 Can I get my visa renewed?
 I am a citizen of X country, am I allowed to travel?

-3. How will the results of the election impact students from certain affected areas of the world or student/scholars in particular religious groups?
+3. How will immigration policies impact individuals from specific areas of the world or student/scholars in particular religious groups?

 4. Will I still have / OPT/ STEM/J-1 Student Academic Training available when I graduate?
 Will the H1-B program be cancelled?
 Will the Fulbright program or the J visa program disappear?
 Will the J-1 2-Year Home Residency Requirement significantly change?